-- Demonstrated capacity for engagement with industry and other stakeholders. - An in-depth knowledge of one or more fields within cattle health and production, enabling teaching of early-career graduate veterinarians in these fields. - Excellent demonstrable communication skills in English, including the preparation of original oral presentations and written publications, appropriate for scientific and lay audiences. - A capacity to work both independently and as a member of a team to deliver highquality teaching and/or research outcomes. - Excellent organisational and administrative abilities and strong inter-personal skills, including the ability to work with people of diverse cultural backgrounds.
+- agronomy evidenced by a record contribution in peer reviewed journals, book chapters, conference papers and presentations. - Demonstrated capacity of securing competitive research grants and/or industry funding, and collaborative working with research teams. - Highly developed interpersonal skills with excellent English verbal and written communication skills. - A capacity to work both independently and as a member of a team to deliver high quality teaching and/or research outcomes. - Excellent organisational and administrative abilities and strong interpersonal skills, including the ability to work with people of diverse cultural backgrounds.

-In addition to the above, to be appointed to Level C, Senior Lecturer:
+In addition to the above, to be considered to the appointment of Senior Lecturer, Level C:

-- A PhD or equivalent, awarded in production animal health or related disciplines. - Recognition as being influential in the discipline, evidenced by a strong record of original, innovative and distinguished contributions in peer reviewed journals, book chapters, conference papers and presentations. - A successful record of securing competitive research grants and/or industry funding and directing research programs. - Commitment to excellence in, and demonstrated capacity in leadership and innovation in, undergraduate and postgraduate teaching in the discipline. - Demonstrated ability to develop strong links with the industry, primary industry departments and other stakeholders in developing research and industry initiatives at the national or international level. - A record in attracting and providing supervision to completion of graduate research students. - Demonstrated experience of effective staff management and leadership within teams.
+- A PhD or equivalent (Fellowship of the Australian and New Zealand College of Veterinary Scientists, a specialist Diploma from a relevant college of the American or European Boards of Veterinary Specialisation), awarded in production animal health or related disciplines. - Recognition as being influential in the discipline, evidenced by a strong record of original, innovative and distinguished contributions in peer reviewed journals, book chapters, conference papers and/or presentations. - Demonstrated experience in the design and evaluation of educational activities, including curriculum development. - A successful record of securing competitive research grants and/or industry funding. - Commitment to excellence, and demonstrated capacity in leadership and innovation, in undergraduate and postgraduate teaching in the discipline. - Demonstrated ability to develop strong links with livestock industries, relevant government departments and other stakeholders in developing research and industry initiatives. - An excellent record in attracting and providing supervision to completion of graduate research students. - Demonstrated experience of effective staff management and leadership within teams.